Evidence of Scaling Advantage for the Quantum Approximate Optimization Algorithm on a Classically Intractable Problem: Results

 where $\zgate_j$ is a Pauli $\zgate$ operator acting on qubit $j$.

-The runtimes of state-of-the-art classical solvers for the LABS problem scale exponentially, with clear exponential scaling present at $N\leq 40$ as shown in Fig.~\ref{fig:Fig1_scheme_summary}b.
-The best-known exact solvers are branch-and-bound methods that have a running time that scales as $1.73^N$.\cite{Packebusch2016} The best-known heuristic for general LABS is tabu search initialized with a memetic algorithm (Memetic Tabu)~\cite{Gallardo2009}, and has a running time that scales as $1.34^N$.~\cite{Bokovi2017}
+The runtimes of state-of-the-art classical solvers for the LABS problem scale exponentially, with clear exponential scaling present at $N\leq 40$ as shown in Fig.~\ref{fig:Fig1_scheme_summary}B. The best-known exact solvers are branch-and-bound methods that have a running time that scales as $1.73^N$~\cite{Packebusch2016}.
+The best-known heuristic for general LABS is tabu search initialized with a memetic algorithm (Memetic Tabu)~\cite{Gallardo2009}, and has a running time that scales as $1.34^N$~\cite{Bokovi2017}.
+We provide a survey of classical solvers for the LABS problem in Supplementary Information.

 To see why LABS is harder to solve than other commonly studied problems such as MaxCut, we can examine the correlation between the Hamming distance to the optimal solution and the objective.
-The comparison is shown in Fig.~\ref{fig:Fig1_scheme_summary}c.
-This correlation is one example of problem structure used by both classical and quantum heuristics to solve the problem quickly.~\cite{Hogg2000} The absence of this correlation highlights the hardness of LABS compared with other commonly considered problems such as MaxCut.
+The comparison is shown in Fig.~\ref{fig:Fig1_scheme_summary}C. This correlation is one example of problem structure used by both classical and quantum heuristics to solve the problem quickly~\cite{Hogg2000}.
+The absence of this correlation highlights the hardness of LABS compared with other commonly considered problems such as MaxCut.

 As a consequence of the exponential scaling, the LABS problem becomes classically intractable at moderate sizes.
-Specifically, the value of the best-known merit factor decreases significantly for high $N$, whereas the asymptotic limit predicts that the merit factor should stay approximately constant.~\cite{SOM} This failure of state-of-the-art heuristics has been observed for $N > 200$.\cite{OPUS2-git_labs-Boskovic,Packebusch2016} The clear failure of the classical method to obtain high-quality solutions even at small sizes makes LABS an appealing candidate problem for quantum optimization heuristics.~\cite{SOM}
+Specifically, the value of the best-known merit factor decreases notably for high $N$, whereas the asymptotic limit predicts that the merit factor should stay approximately constant.
+This failure of state-of-the-art heuristics has been observed for $N > 200$~\cite{OPUS2-git_labs-Boskovic,Packebusch2016}.
+The clear failure of the classical method to obtain high-quality solutions even at small sizes makes LABS an appealing candidate problem for quantum optimization heuristics.

 In this work, we tackle the LABS problem using QAOA.
-As shown in the circuit diagram Fig.~\ref{fig:Fig1_scheme_summary}d, QAOA solves optimization problems by preparing a parameterized state
+As shown in the circuit diagram Fig.~\ref{fig:Fig1_scheme_summary}D, QAOA solves optimization problems by preparing a parameterized state

 where $\vert + \rangle^{\otimes N}$ is a uniform superposition over computational basis states, $H_C$ is the diagonal Hamiltonian encoding the problem, and $\xgate_j$ is a Pauli $\xgate$ operator acting on qubit $j$.
 The operator $e^{-i \gamma H_C}$ is commonly referred to as the phase operator and $e^{-i \beta \sum_{j=1}^{N}\xgate_j}$ as the mixing operator.
 The evolution times $\bm \beta, \bm \gamma$ are hyperparameters chosen to maximize some figure of merit, such as the expected quality of the measurement outcomes or the probability of measuring the optimal solution.
 While $\bm \beta, \bm \gamma$ can be optimized independently for each problem size, we consider them to be hyperparameters and use one fixed set of parameters for the LABS problem with a given QAOA depth $p$ regardless of size.
 The fixed set of parameters is obtained by optimizing $\bm \beta, \bm \gamma$ numerically for a number of small problem sizes and introducing an averaging and rescaling procedure to extrapolate parameters to any problem size (see the Methods section).